 Table 2.
 Tukey’s post-hoc tests comparing the proportion of rice herbivores consumed in the diet of predators in organic and conventional rice farms.
-Different superscript letters indicate significant differences in the means of the posterior medians from Bayesian stable isotope mixing models (α = 0.05)
+Different superscript letters indicate significant differences in the estimated marginal means (EMMs) of the posterior medians from Bayesian stable isotope mixing models (α = 0.05)